sdegutis/90s.dev/site/public/technical/architecture.md

 * Direct events to the appropriate panels and processes

-  * Some are sent to specific processes or panels

-  * Some are sent to everyone via [BroadcastChannel](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel)

 * Draw all prerendered panel images to the screen

 ## Processes & Panels

-Each process runs inside its own [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker/Worker).
+Each process runs inside its own web worker.
 Processes request and own panels.

 At a bare minimum, panels and processes must communicate with the host via [syscalls](#syscalls).